 TeamBMGFly: How did you grow into your Muslim identity?
 And, how does being a Black girl impact that?
 (Or, if you’re bi-racial, or of multi-ethnic heritage, how does that impact your Muslim identity?)

 Quan: It’s a little complicated, I was born and raised under Islam, but specifically my family, my mom was a convert.
 She converted in her 20s in college her whole family is traditionally Baptist Christian.
 SO they were very much like “What are you doing?
-Whats that girl, whats happening?”, and then she met my dad, who grew up Catholic but converted in his late teens.
-My family as they were growing up were predominantly Nation of Islam Muslim and so same principles, but some differences in the practice and execution and of course, some of the fundamental ideas and terms like the white man is the devil and things of that nature where you are like “Mmmm, okay, that’s a little bit away from Islam to be peace and love,” and all these other things.
-So growing up, that was very much the doctrine, but in terms of how I got to my #BlackMuslimGirlFly was that piece about Islam that was very pro-Black, Blackness, and the Black man is the original man; and all of these kinds of things you are taught under that.
-My mom is a teacher, so the way she was able to mold us in terms of the understanding of self being the main thing as we were growing up.
+What’s that girl, what’s happening?”, and then she met my dad, who grew up Catholic but converted in his late teens.
+My family, as they were growing up, was predominantly Nation of Islam Muslim.
+So same principles, but some differences in the practice and execution.
+And, of course, some of the fundamental ideas and terms, ‘like the white man is the devil’ and things of that nature, are where you’re like “Mmmm, okay, that’s a little bit away from Islam to be peace and love,” and all these other things.
+So growing up, that was very much the doctrine, but in terms of how I got to my #BlackMuslimGirlFly was that piece about Islam that was very pro-Black, Blackness, and the Black man is the original man.
+All of these kinds of things are taught under that.
+My mom is a teacher so the way she was able to mold us, in terms of the understanding of self, was the main thing as we were growing up.
 I think that is how I found my #BlackMuslimGirlFly so to speak.
-It was having the knowledge of who I am, my place in the world, my ancestors, my responsibility, what I need to give back, what I can take from the community.
+It was having the knowledge of who I am, my place in the world, my ancestors, my responsibility, what I can take from the community, what I need to give back.
 From having that purpose there, even having young conversations about slavery and systematic racism and what that is and does to a people, coming from that, and being fully into myself as just a woman, has been what helps me feel fly and be fly.
 Spiritually I moved away from Nation of Islam just to be “I’m a Muslim, I believe in the Islamic faith, but I’m not a part of that,” because of the things that were problematic to me with that around just culture and being here in America.
 I understand why certain things had to be taught, I understand why the Nation of Islam and Elijah Muhammad was forming, and coming out.
 A lot of Black people did need to just get out and break away from this kind of mental slavery where a lot of us still are in.
 For me, after me becoming free in a sense, it was “Where do I go from here next, spiritually?
 And, how do I get a little higher with it”.
 So no, I don’t consider myself to be a part of the Nation of Islam, but definitely, I’m Muslim.

 TeamBMGFly: How do you maneuver your industry as a Black Muslim Woman?